alvinylt/essays/README.md

-[_Resolving the Material Paradox of Implication from the Principle of Explosion in Orthodox Logic with Auxiliary Truth Values_](Logic/main.pdf) is a short essay discovering the application of classical logic and the issues rising from the definition of implication.
+[_Resolving the Material Paradox of Implication from the Principle of Explosion in Orthodox Logic with Auxiliary Truth Values_](Logic/main.pdf) is a short essay discovering the application of classical logic and the issues arising from the definition of implication.

-An introduction of two additional values are proposed to resolve the problem.
+An introduction of two additional values is proposed to resolve the problem.

 The [corresponding LaTeX file](Logic/main.tex) is also included.